SubhanAli94/Shooter-L5-24/README.md

-A basic 2D game developed in Unity platform during the Game Development Course, currently teaching at Bath Spa University.
+A basic 2D game developed in Unity platform to support my students get started with their projects quickly.